Ph.D., M.A. University of Washington

 B.A.
 Florida State University

-I was born in Bronxville, New York and raised in Grosse Pointe, Michigan and I think my life has been greatly enriched by the experience of living in diverse regions of the United States-the Midwest, North and South Florida, the Pacific Northwest, the desert Southwest, the Southeast, and, in Spain (Extremadura, Alicante, and Madrid).
+Born in Bronxville, New York and raised in Grosse Pointe, Michigan, I think my life has been greatly enriched by the experience of living in diverse regions of the United States – the Midwest, North and South Florida, the Pacific Northwest, the desert Southwest, the Southeast, and Spain (Extremadura, Alicante, and Madrid).

-In addition to the range of courses shared by all faculty members in Spanish, I teach courses in 20th and 21st century Spain, with particular interests in the Spanish Civil War period-the literature and film of exile-the Holocaust seen through a Spanish prism, as well as in the intersections among society, culture, and literary expression.
-In my research, which directly informs my teaching, I work in 20th and 21st century Peninsular Spanish literature, culture, and film, which includes the literary and cinematic representation of Spain's anti-fascist guerrillas, the Maquis, and of Spanish experience and view of the Holocaust; and in Latino literature in the United States, with the experience of exile as the point of intersection.
+In addition to the range of courses shared by all faculty members in Spanish, I teach courses in 20th and 21st century Spain, with particular interests in the Spanish Civil War period, the literature and film of exile, the Holocaust seen through a Spanish prism, as well as in the intersections among society, culture, and literary expression.
+In my research, which directly informs my teaching, I work in 20th and 21st century Peninsular Spanish literature, culture, and film, which includes the literary and cinematic representation of Spain's anti-fascist guerrillas, the Maquis, the Spanish experience of Nazi concentration camps; and in Latino literature in the United States, with the experience of exile as the point of intersection.

-I'm the founding editor of the academic journal Letras Peninsulares, now concluding its 22nd year publication cycle.
+I'm the founding editor of the academic journal Letras Peninsulares, which has concluded its 22-year publication cycle.